doged-io/doged/doc/p2p-bad-ports.md

 authentication are unlikely to be considered a malicious action, e.g. port 80 (http).

-Below is a list of "bad" ports which Dogecash avoids when choosing a peer to connect to.
+Below is a list of "bad" ports which doged avoids when choosing a peer to connect to.
 If a node is listening on such a port, it will likely receive less incoming connections.